earowang/rwalkr/README.md

 pedestrian
 ==========

-The goal of pedestrian is to provide functions to scrape hourly pedestrian counts from the City of Melbourne and arrange into tidy data form.
+The goal of pedestrian is to provide API to the pedestrian data from the City of Melbourne in tidy data form.

 Installation
 ------------